Michael Brantley advances to soft toss; Indians’ Lineup not yet set

 An opportunity

-The Indians this week added left-handed pitcher James Russell to their crop of non-roster invitees to major-league camp this spring.
+The Indians this week added left-handed pitcher James Russell to their crop of non-roster invitees in major-league camp.
 Chris Narveson was another late addition as a non-roster invitee pitcher.

 The Indians have been honest with Russell about his chances in the bullpen.
 He’ll be given a shot, though the club does have plenty of options in camp and on the 40-man roster.
 Part of every spring, and every club, includes players coming to camp just hoping for an opportunity to catch on somewhere.